mdn/content/files/en-us/web/api/eventtarget/addeventlistener/index.md

 `true`; otherwise, we know that we need to pass a Boolean, and we pass `false` as the value of the `useCapture` parameter.

+You can learn more in the [Implementing feature detection](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) documentation and the explainer about
+[`EventListenerOptions`](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md#feature-detection)
-You can learn more from the article about [`EventListenerOptions`](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md#feature-detection) from the [Web Incubator Community Group](https://wicg.github.io/admin/charter.html).
+from the [Web Incubator Community Group](https://wicg.github.io/admin/charter.html).